guettli/programming-guidelines/README.rst

 I use two ways to debug slow performance:

  * Logging and profiling, if you have a particular reproducable use case
+ * Django Debug Toolbar to see which SQL statements took long in a http request.
  * Statistics collected on production environments.
 I use my own tool up to now: https://github.com/guettli/live-trace

 You provide the GUI for configuring the system.
 Then the customer (not you) uses this GUI